AdejokeAdeoye/Image-Restoration-Model/README.md

 I implemented an image restoration routine in Keras.
 This task included training a suitable neural network to restore corrupted images.

 The tasks included;
-1. Corrupting the CIFAR-10 dataset with 10, 50 and 100 number of blocks.
+1. Corrupted the CIFAR-10 dataset with a function that adds blocks to the images.
-The number of the corrupted image blocks and size is specified by max_no_blocks and by block_size arguments respectively.
 2. Implement a suitable model that restored the corrupted images.
 3. Visualized some of the reconstructions of my model applied to the test dataset.